Joao Joaquim DeBrito Jr.

 Joao also known as John, Johnny, John John, Johnny D or Joazim did not play when it came to his children, Jovan Joaquim DeBrito and Jasmine Paris DeBrito.
 He took pride in being an amazing father as he doted on their every need.
 Joao was devoted to his family and friends as he made great efforts to spend every minute, he had with them.
 He is an avid athlete and competitor who was great at anything he played.
 He was described as a humble, modest, kind, loving and unselfish individual who ushered in light and energy to every room he entered.

 Joao was predeceased by his father, Joao Joaquim DeBrito Sr. and his brother Pedro Guilherme DeBrito.
 Besides his children and his mother, he is survived by his five sisters, Fernanda DeBrito of Naugatuck CT, Angela DeBrito-Job of Miami FL, Valeriana DeBrito of Rocky Hill CT, Vera DeBrito-Esdaile and her husband David of New Haven, CT and Maria Paula Camoes and her husband Jose of Cape Verde Islands, a host of nieces, nephews, cousins, aunts, uncles, friends and the Miami Dade Fire Department family.

 A private service is being held at the Stanfill Funeral Home, 10545 South Dixie Highway, Miami, FL 33516 at 11:00 AM.
 Followed by a private burial.
 In lieu of Flowers, please consider making a donation to the Pedro DeBrito Memorial Scholarship Foundation, P.O.
 BOX 960454, Miami, FL 33296-4054

-To plant a tree in memory of Joao Joaquim DeBrito Jr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joao Joaquim DeBrito Jr., please visit our floral store.